Citation, DOI, disclosures and article data

 Fibrous dysplasia shows sharply demarcated borders of intermediate to low T1 signal and intermediate to high T2 signal.
 The higher the number of bony trabeculae, the lower the T2 signal and vice versa - the fewer bony trabeculae, the higher the T2 signal 2.

-Active lesions show post-contrast enhancement which may be patchy central, rim, homogenous or a combination 2.
+Active lesions show post-contrast enhancement which may be patchy central, rim, homogeneous or a combination 2.
 Diffusion-weighted imaging may help in differentiating benign from malignant lesions and ADC values particularly in the skull lesions correlate with cell density and may narrow differential diagnosis 2.

 Intramuscular myxomas demonstrate hypointense T1 and hyperintense T2 signal.
 Four different contrast patterns have been described 10: